Academy

 EASA AIR CREW’s Area 100 Knowledge, Skills, and Attitudes (KSA) ensures the integration of various topics from across the theoretical knowledge courses for the ATPL(A), ATPL (H/IR), ATPL(H), CPL(A) and CPL(H) licences while at the same time developing students’ core competencies.

 Area 100 KSA should be considered as a concept underlying the entire theoretical knowledge training system.
-The area is to be integrated into and throughout the entire training syllabus, and it is expected to prepare future pilots not only for the examination, but also for their future career in an air operator, especially in the context of evidence-based training (EBT) implementation.
+The area is to be integrated into and throughout the entire training syllabus, and it prepares future pilots for their future career in an air operator, especially in the context of evidence-based training (EBT) implementation.

 Training items